jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Medications/MedicationList-Admission/Example-DataStandardsWales-List-Medications-Admission.page.md

-<div class="warning"><span class="ClinicalWarn"></span></div>

 ## Example Medications List - Medicines on admission

-This examples medication list is provided as part of a patient journey scenario, which is described {{pagelink:Home/Guidance/Medications/Index.page.md, text:here}}.
+This example medication list is provided as part of a patient journey scenario, which is described {{pagelink:Home/Guidance/Medications/Index.page.md, text:here}}.
 The list references the following example resources:
 * Subject, source and context:
   * {{pagelink:Example-DataStandardsWales-Patient-PeterPiper, text:Patient - Peter Piper}}
 * Medication statements: